1bardesign/spline.js/readme.md

 A small MIT-licensed library of spline helper functions for javascript in the browser.

 An interactive, small (<40kb) demo can be found [here](http://static.1bardesign.com/examples/spline/).
-It's off-github to avoid pulling the noise library it depends on into this repo.
+It's off-github to avoid pulling the noise library it depends on into this repo, I'll do my best to keep it available indefinitely.

 ## Pros: